The Entire “B” Vitamin Complex

 For example: B-100 consists of 100 mg of the B Vitamins with the exception of folic acid (Vitamin B-9), which has a higher amount due to the ratio needed to compliment the other B’s.
 The same can be said for B-50 (50 mg each) and B-150 (150 mg each).

-Often, extra amounts of a certain B vitamin are necessary and should be taken separately in conjunction with a B Complex.
+Often, extra amounts of a certain B vitamin are necessary with certain health conditions, and should be taken separately in conjunction with a B Complex.

 The less well-known “B” vitamins: